BBVA/kapow/spec/README.md

 program making the correct HTTP request to a Kapow! server, can change its behavior.

 ## Design Principles

 * All requests and responses will leverage JSON as the data encoding method.

 * The API calls responses will have two distinct parts:
-  * The HTTP status code (e.g., 400, Bad Request).
+  * The HTTP status code (e.g., `400`, which is a bad request).
 The target audience of this information is the client code.
 The client can thus use this information to control the program flow.
   * The JSON-encoded message.
 The target audience in this case is the human operating the client.
 The human can use this information to make a decision on how to proceed.